 Introduction

-This paper studies the relationship between two consequential trends in America, the rise in the share of Americans with a felony record and the reversal of growth in the share of adults employed.
 An important legacy of the mass incarceration and probation era of U.S. punishment is the proliferation of criminal labels applied to a substantial segment of the population.
 In 2010, about 14.5 million Americans had a felony record but were no longer under any form of correctional supervision (that is, they were not imprisoned, on parole, nor on probation).
 This group constituted 6.2 percent of the U.S. adult population in 2010.
 Over the prior three decades, the share of American adults living in the community with a felony-record history increased by 3.8 percentage points up from 2.4 percent in 1980, a 260 percent increase (Shannon et. al. 2017).
 A robust literature on collateral consequences – penalties imposed above and beyond the adjudicated sentence – suggests that the proliferation of criminal records has increased the exposure of individuals to barriers in employment, housing, voting, and other areas of social life (Uggen and Stewart 2015).

 Concurrent with the increase in U.S. punishment and criminal records, the U.S. employment-population ratio (EPOP) experienced slowing growth, peaking in 2000 before declining.
-Similar patterns describe the labor force participation rate (LFPR) and the prime-age (25-54) versions of each (U.S. Bureau of Labor Statistics).
-Economists have long looked to shifting demographics and business cycles to explain such changes (Aaronson et. al. 2012).
+Similar patterns describe the labor force participation rate (LFPR) and the prime-age (25-54 years old) versions of each (U.S. Bureau of Labor Statistics).
+Economists often look to shifting demographics and business cycles to explain such changes (Aaronson et. al. 2012).
 Others have focused on the role of less-conventional explanations such as changes in disability-insurance policy (Liebman 2015), falling demand for the labor of those with less formal education (U.S. Council of Economic Advisers 2016), expanded trade (Autor, Dorn & Hanson 2017), automation (Acemoglu & Restrespo 2018), and the rise of opioid abuse, especially over the last decade (Krueger 2017).

 Increases in punishment nationally – and the subsequent proliferation of criminal records – could play a role in suppressing employment rates nationally.
-A substantial research literature has explored employment outcomes for individuals with criminal records and found evidence of discrimination (e.g., Apel and Sweeten 2010; Pager 2003, 2007).
-Few studies to date have examined these associations at the macro level, though Looney & Turner (2018) found no evidence of an impact of incarceration on subsequent employment rates in a cross-sectional analysis of administrative records among those incarcerated in 2012.
-Conversely, Abraham and Kearney (2018) recently combined estimates from the literature using a novel calibration analysis to estimate the extent to which various factors explain EPOP changes.
+A substantial research literature has explored employment outcomes for individuals with criminal records and found evidence of discrimination (e.g., Apel and Sweeten 2010; Pager 2003, 2007) , though Looney & Turner (2018) found no evidence of an impact of incarceration on subsequent employment rates in an analysis of administrative records among those incarcerated in 2012.
+Few studies have examined these associations at the macro level.
+Abraham and Kearney (2018) recently combined estimates from the literature using a calibration analysis to estimate the extent to which various factors explain EPOP changes.
 They conclude that increased incarceration rates have contributed to a statistically significant 0.13 percentage point reduction in the total employment-to-population ratio.

-In this paper, we provide the first estimates of how changes in states’ share of adults with a felony record relate to changes in their aggregate employment rates.
+This paper studies the relationship between two consequential trends in America, the rise in the share of Americans with a felony record and the reversal of growth in the share of adults employed.
+Specifically, we provide the first estimates of how changes in states’ share of adults with a felony record relate to changes in aggregate employment rates.
 We use recently published estimates of the number of people with a felony history in each state-year, created using demographic life table methods and available annually from 1980 to 2010 (Shannon et. al. 2017).
-We exploit within-state variation in felony-history share over time in a generalized differences-in-differences design to generate new evidence about the causal impact of criminal records on employment rates.
-In doing so, we present the first estimates of aggregate-level felony records and employment, which are critical to understanding macro-level sociological and economic consequences of the criminal justice system in the U.S.
+We exploit within-state variation in felony-history share over time in a two-way fixed-effects design to generate new evidence about the causal impact of criminal records on employment rates, which is critical to understanding macro-level sociological and economic consequences of the criminal justice system in the U.S.